+Why are digital menu board important?
+In a previous blog we looked at the potential risks and losses that restaurants face when they underutilize digital menu boards.
 We also discussed several specific tactics that restaurant operators can employ to increase the ROI of their digital menu boards.
-Below are 5 examples of digital menu boards that leveraged these tactics to making the most of the investment:
+Below are 5 examples of digital menu boards that leveraged these tactics to make the most of the investment:

-CAFETIERO is a German cafe chain that’s run by The Stockheim Group.
+CAFETIERO is a German cafe chain.
+It is managed and operated by The Stockheim Group.

 They nailed the digital menu board game using two tactics:

 - The display panels are framed.
 Giving the impression of framed picture instead of a digital signage display.

 - The landscape menu boards display menu items while the portrait menu board runs promotions.

 The frames do a great job of blending in the digital menu boards with the cafe decor.
 The framed CAFETIERO menu boards blend into their space in a simplistic manner that matches the overall aesthetic of the cafe.
 At the same time, the frames add an interesting twist to the menu boards which makes them stand out.
 Running promotions on the portrait display only is a smart move.
 That singular menu board stands out from the rest, which will naturally draw eyeballs to the promotions being displayed.

 Sodexo has been running the restaurant facilities of U.K’s Merville Barracks, and they have digital menu boards as part of their offering.
 They got it right with the tidiness of the creative.
 The left side of the menu boards has imagery of the menu items and seasonal promotional offers, while the right side displays menu items.

 Menu boards work well when there is very little clutter.
 Sodexo doesn’t jam too much information on the screen so they’re able to communicate fast and easily with their patrons.
 They’re also using strong calls to action.